-The footage can make or break a case and therefore it is important that as soon as an accident occurs that you should see if there could be footage available from the scene of the accident.
+The footage can make or break a case.
+Therefore it is important that as soon as an accident occurs you should see if there could be footage available from the scene of the accident.

 Data Access Request for CCTV Footage

-In a personal injury claim, as your personal injury solicitor, we would handle this request on your behalf as part of the personal injury claims process, meaning that all you need to do is supply us with the right information before we do.
+In a personal injury claim, we would handle this request as part of the personal injury claims process.
+This means that all you need to do is supply us with the right information before we do.